dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 the change to the gadget value is committed (again, usually by pressing the RETURN key).

-The action required to “commit” a text change is defined by the back-end for the platform that you are writing for, and is not configurable.
+The action required to "commit" a text change is defined by the back-end for the platform that you are writing for, and is not configurable.

 Operations